TorSatherley/TorSatherley/README.md

 ## Hi there 👋

+My name is Tor ⚡

+I'm about to start the Northcoders Data Engineering Bootcamp 🔭 I'm pretty new to coding 🤔
+I like walking in the woods and watching Peep Show 🌱 (not at the same time..)
+Pronouns are he/him 💬

 <!--
 **TorSatherley/TorSatherley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.